nehaparmar2506/smaato/README.md

 Below diagram depicts the high level components assembled to solve this problem.

 **request processor service**
-is the spring boot Java Rest API that accepts the requests, integrates with **Redis cache**.
-All the accepted unique request ids by request processor instances are immediately sent over to redis cache.
+is the spring boot Java Rest API that accepts the requests.
+All the accepted unique request ids by request processor instances are immediately sent over to **redis cache**.
 Requests to endpoint are forwarded asynchronously and response status is shared as an event to a kafka topic. for more details check `/request-processor/README.md`